openstack-archive/stx-docs/doc/source/index.rst

 StarlingX Documentation
 =======================

 Welcome to the StarlingX documentation.
 This is the documentation for release stx.2018.10.
 Additional information about this release is available in the :ref:`release-notes`.

-..
-Add the additional version info here e.g.
-   The following documentation versions are available:
-   StarlingX stx.2019.09 | StarlingX stx.2019.04

 For more information about the project, consult the `Project Specifications <specs/index.html>`__.